astropy/photutils/docs/photutils/psf.rst

     ``x_0``, ``y_0``, ``flux_0`` for the initial guesses.
-    Although this convention implies that the columns have to be renamed along the process, it has the advantage of clarity so that one can keep track and easily differentiate input/outputs.
+    Although this convention implies that the columns have to be renamed along the process, it has the advantage of clarity so that one can keep track and easily differentiate from where input/outputs came from.

 Basic Usage
 ^^^^^^^^^^^

-The DAOPhotPSFPhotometry is the core class to implement the DAOPHOT algorithm to perform PSF photometry in crowded fields.
+The `~photutils.psf.DAOPhotPSFPhotometry` is the core class to implement the DAOPHOT algorithm to perform PSF photometry in crowded fields.

-It basically encapsulates the loop "FIND, GROUP, NSTAR, SUBTRACT" in one place so that one can easily perform PSF photometry just by setting up a DAOPhotPSFPhotometry object.
+It basically encapsulates the loop "FIND, GROUP, NSTAR, SUBTRACT, FIND..." in one place so that one can easily perform PSF photometry just by setting up a `~photutils.psf.DAOPhotPSFPhotometry` object.

 This class was implemented in such a way that it can be used as a callable function.
 The basic idea is illustrated as follows: